CtrlK

 Completeness

-Clearly answers both 'what' (create diagrams, write ADRs, evaluate trade-offs, design component interactions, plan scalability) and 'when' (designing new architecture, reviewing existing designs, making architectural decisions) with explicit 'Use when' clauses.
-Also includes boundary clarification distinguishing it from code-level patterns or database-only tasks.
+Clearly answers both 'what' (create diagrams, write ADRs, evaluate trade-offs, design component interactions, plan scalability) and 'when' (designing new architecture, reviewing existing designs, making architectural decisions) with explicit 'Use when' clauses at both the beginning and end.

 3 / 3